OpenAttraction/openattraction/docs/README.md

 # Welcome to OpenAttraction

-OpenAttraction (OA) is an open-source API and database for tourist attractions.
-Citizens, governments and institutions are able to use OA to retrieve and store information about sites interesting for tourists in their area and use the data to build context-aware products around tourism, regional marketing and more.
+OpenAttraction \(OA\) is an open-source API and database for tourist attractions.
+Citizens, governments and institutions are able to use OA to retrieve and store information about sites interesting for tourists and residents in their area and use the data to build context-aware products around tourism and regional marketing.

 This document explains the concepts, tools and methods behind the OpenAttraction.

 ## Database

 Lacalities, places and events may be stored in a cloud database.
-We are using the graph database [neo4j][3], which is capable of storing information about entities and their relations between each other.
+We are using the graph database [neo4j](https://neo4j.com/product/), which is capable of storing information about entities and their relations between each other.
 Entities may be localities, places of interest, institutions, events and recommendations.

-Each locality has a geo location (latitude and longitude).
-Places within the locality (like a museum inside a castle) are related to it.
+Each locality has a geo location \(latitude and longitude\).
+Places within the locality \(like a museum inside a castle\) are related to it.
 Events and other information are stored around these places and localities.

 The relational character of the data, along with the geo spatial information, makes it easy to traverse and use for map-like applications.

 ## Tools

 All information about tourist destinations is kept and presented in a human and machine readable way.
-We are using the [json-ld][1] protocol and [schema.org][2] topology to achieve that.
+We are using the [json-ld](https://json-ld.org) protocol and [schema.org](http://schema.org/) topology to achieve that.

 ## API